hugoht3/victor-project/README.md

 The FPS (first pearson shooter) ![Alt text ](/assests/images/counter_strike_2_logo_characters.jpg)
+(images found in the google search website in the images tab https://www.google.com/)

 The RPG  (role playing game) where you can create you`re own story ![Alt text ](/assests/images/baldur-s-gate-3-physical-edition-to-be-released-in-early-2024-cover6556523e7a879.jpg)
+(images found in the google search website in the images tab https://www.google.com/)

-The Open Wolrd   where you can explore the whole map of the game at any point. ![Alt text ](/assests/images/cyber-punk.avif)
+The Open Wolrd   where you can explore the whole map of the game at any point. ![Alt text ](/assests/images/cyber-punk.avif) (images found in the google search website in the images tab https://www.google.com/)

 The SOULS LIKE a internet used discription for a genre that usualy involves a high level of dificulty and a (dodge roll) <== pun ![Alt text ](/assests/images/nioh-2.jpg)
+(images found in the google search website in the images tab https://www.google.com/)

 The ROGUE LIKE  a game wich consist in not beating at the first try but to play over and over and have diference expirinces every time. !![Alt text ](/assests/images/sukul.jpg)

+(images found in the google search website in the images tab https://www.google.com/)